Carrie Fisher Dead At 60: The Amazing Career Of The ‘Star Wars’ Princess Leia

 Encouraged by the success of her first novel, Fisher spent the 90s mostly as a writer.
 She wrote Delusions of Grandma and Surrender The Pink.
 According to People, Fisher wrote on scripts for Hook, Sister Act and The Wedding singer, yet she was not given credit for her work.

-Most recently, she wrote The Princess Diarist, a memoir that revealed that she had a three-month affair with her Star Wars‘ co-star Harrison Ford, shocking fans and Ford alike.
+Most recently, she wrote The Princess Diarist, a memoir that revealed that she had a three-month affair with her Star Wars‘ costar Harrison Ford, shocking fans and Ford alike.
 She has recently been touring her book with her beloved dog Gary, by her side.

 In unflinching "The Princess Diarist," Carrie Fisher revisits her Princess Leia days and affair with Harrison Ford https://t.co/QX4HmDRyQR pic.twitter.com/CriC5DHKWk